openannotation/annotator/README.markdown

 Development
 -----------

-If you wish to develop annotator, you'll need to have a working installation of [Node.js][node] (v0.2.x).
+If you wish to develop Annotator, you'll need to have a working installation of [Node.js][node] (v0.6.x).
 I'd highly recommend installing both Node.js and the [Node Package Manager][npm], after which you can run the following to get up and running:

     $ npm install .

-In order to run the `rake package` task with JavaScript and CSS minification you'll need the yui-compressor gem installed:

-    $ gem install yui-compressor

 If that worked, you should be able to run the tests: